Travel group Thomas Cook battles for survival ahead of Monday deadline

 The government and the aviation regulator have drawn up a plan to step in and use other airlines to bring Britons home if needed.
 The person familiar with the situation put the cost of that move at around 600 million pounds.

-On top of the British holidaymakers, some 460,000 customers are also abroad, with many coming from Germany or Scandinavia.
+On top of the British holidaymakers, some 460,000 other customers are also abroad, with many coming from Germany or Scandinavia.

 An official from Germany said under that country’s rules, it would fall to insurance companies to help get customers home.